Plans to reduce waste and establish an ambitious long-term path for waste management and recycling across the UK have been published today.

 The Circular Economy Package, which will come into law later this year, is an important part of the Government’s existing commitment to move towards a more circular economy and reach Net Zero greenhouse gas emissions by 2050.

-This includes having a consistent set of recyclable materials for collection in England, no matter which part of the country people live in a deposit return scheme for single-use drinks containers to increase recycling rates and tackle litter.
+This includes having a consistent set of recyclable materials for collection in England, no matter which part of the country people live in, and a deposit return scheme for single-use drinks containers to increase recycling rates and tackle litter.

 It also includes an Extended Producer Responsibility system which sees industry paying higher fees if their packaging is harder to reuse or recycle.